rdeodoo/odoo-toolbox/code-playbook/README.md

 Your linters should catch it in PY/JS.
 The [Trailing spaces extension] extension is very convenient to catch it in all languages.

-Trailing whitespaces are bad and how it looks in most people IDE:
+Trailing whitespaces are bad and this is how it looks in most people IDE:
 ![Trailing Whitespaces](img/trailing-whitespaces.png)